-To support developers in searching across paths we would like to extend Stacksplorer during this thesis to support the visualization of possible call stacks thus providing a narrow look into the depth of the call graph in contrast to Stacksplorer's direct-neighbor-focused breadth-first view of the call stack.
+Stacksplorer gives only little support for searching across paths. row look into the depth of the call graph in contrast to Stacksplorer's direct-neighbor-focused breadth-first view of the call stack.
 In the following we will first describe the related work we were inspired by and based our work on to then describe what we are planning to work on during this bachelor's thesis.

-0.2 Related Work
+2 Related Work

-There are many different ways to visualize a program's structure in general (not just by displaying different kinds of program structure graphs like call graphs or control flow graphs1).
+There are many different ways to visualize a program's structure in general (not just by displaying different kinds of program structure graphs like call graphs or control flow graphs).
 Since we do not plan to provide an overview over the complete code but only over the surroundings of a specific part (in our case the method in the call graph) we will not focus on complete program visualization approaches but instead look for work which tries to visualize only a part of the program structure.
 Edge cases in that way are projects like Code Bubbles [Bragdon et al., 2010] which allows the developer to choose which parts of the code they want to focus on and displays the relations between the chosen code segments.
-However, we do not want to create a whole new Integrated Development Environment (IDE) but integrate the visualization with Xcode^b, an existing IDE, more like an accessory view in the same way Stacksplorer works.
+However, we do not want to create a whole new Integrated Development Environment (IDE) but integrate the visualization with $Xcode^b$ , an existing IDE, more like an accessory view in the same way Stacksplorer works.

 Another edge case are projects that use degree of interest functions to select which context to display for a currently viewed code segment like [Jakobsen and Hornbæk, 2009] but are not limited to call relations.
-We will have a look at those projects to see whether they have useful visualization techniques but will not use their degree of interest functions

-We will focus our research on partial visualization of program structure, not complete visualization.
+We will have a look at those projects to see whether they have useful visualization techniques but will not use their degree of interest functions We will focus our research on partial visualization of program structure, not complete visualization.

-The control flow graph is similar to the call graph, but its nodes are single statements in the code (for example assembler instructions or single source code lines) and there is an edge between node a and node b iff b can be executed in some scenario directly after a has been executed.
+&lt;sup>1The control flow graph is similar to the call graph, but its nodes are single statements in the code (for example assembler instructions or single source code lines) and there is an edge between node a and node b iff b can be executed in some scenario directly after a has been executed.
 For example, a line before an if-else-statement would be connected by one edge to the first line of the if-clause and by another edge to the first line of the else-clause.

-bhttp://developer.apple.com/Xcode/
+&lt;sup>bhttp://developer.apple.com/Xcode/